joe-speedboat/workshop.container/00 Prerequisites.md

 	* Memory: 4GB
 	* Disk: 20GB or more
-	* Networking (VM must be accessible by your Desktop OS)
+	* Networking (VM must be accessible by your Desktop OS) -* Make a Snapshot of your fresh installed VM, we will need it during the course**

 ## Dockerhub
 * https://hub.docker.com/